Gonzaga’s Jesuit, Catholic, Humanistic education will challenge and inspire you.

 Your arrival to campus is expected on Sunday, August 21, 2022 between 9a - 12p.

 Yes!
 All students will stay in a Gonzaga residence hall on campus.

-Pack a separate bag for the first 3 nights of the program.
+Pack a bag for the program.
 (You will get the opportunity to move in to your residence hall.
-However, for the three nights of the program you will be required to stay in a different dorm with the rest of the group)
+However, during the program you will be required to stay in a different residence hall with the rest of the group).